 - Those that adhere to specific guidelines mandated by Office of the President, implementing a complex Universitywide policy in a specific non-financial area and requiring campus participation to implement (e.g., whistleblower, sexual harassment, electronic communications).

 Many other sections are called guidelines and contain procedures developed by departments within central administration.
-For example, financial sections originating in the Administrative & Business Services (A&BS) coordinating point generally derive their authority from systemwide policies.
+For example, financial sections originating in the Division of Finance and Administration (DFA) coordinating point generally derive their authority from systemwide policies.
 Step-by-step instructions for completing financial tasks or operational guidelines for handling common administrative activities are also stated in ZOT Portal, a portal to financial tools such as KFS.

 - A subject index of UC Irvine's Delegations of Authority shows another compendium of official documents maintained on this site with links to corresponding Presidential delegations of authority.
 UCI Delegation of Authority Letters are issued by the Chancellor and define in writing the campus official(s) responsible for approving/implementing major, broad-based business activities on behalf of the University which may involve significant areas of liability or public accountability.
 Like policies, delegations to the campus may come in the form of a systemwide directive to the Chancellors (a Presidential Delegation or Presidential Policy), or may be stated in another Office of the President format.
 Letters are prepared and issued by the Administrative Policies Office.